infracloudio/mastodon-acorn/tutorial.md

 [Mastodon](https://joinmastodon.org/) is a free and open-source software for running self-hosted social networking services.
 It has microblogging features similar to Twitter, which are offered by a large number of independently run nodes, known as instances or servers, each with its own code of conduct, terms of service, privacy policy, privacy options, and content moderation policies.

-[Acorn](http://www.acorn.io) is a cloud computing platform with a big free sandbox that anyone can use by registering with a GitHub account.
-It is designed to simplify running modern  cloud-native apps on the public cloud.
-You use familiar development and deployment workflows based on mainstream container tools without having to deal with provisioning or configuring any underlying cloud resources.
-Basically it provides all the power of Kubernetes and Terraform, without any of the complexity.

-To deploy an application on Acorn we need to define our application as an Acornfile, which will produce the Acorn Image that we can deploy on the platform.
-In this tutorial, we will explore how to provision Mastodon server on Acorn.
+[Acorn](http://www.acorn.io), a user-friendly cloud computing platform, simplifies deploying modern cloud-native apps with a free sandbox accessible through GitHub.
+It streamlines development workflows using mainstream container tools, providing the power of Kubernetes and Terraform without complexity.
+To deploy, define your application with an [Acornfile](https://docs.acorn.io/reference/acornfile), generating a deployable Acorn Image.
+This tutorial illustrates provisioning a Mastodon server on Acorn.

-If you’re the kind of person who likes to skip to the end, you can [deploy the sample application in your sandbox now](https://acorn.io/run/ghcr.io/infracloudio/mastodon-acorn:v4.%23.%23-%23?ref=slayer321&name=mastodon)(Click on `Customize before deploying` and provide the SMTP details that is required) and just start poking around in it.
-Sandbox deployments in Acorn are restricted by size, and run for two hours, so it should provide plenty of time for you to evaluate and test anything.
-You can start them over as often as you like, or you can upgrade to a paid Pro account if you want to run something in production.
+If you want to skip to the end, just click [Run in Acorn](https://acorn.io/run/ghcr.io/infracloudio/mastodon-acorn:v4.%23.%23-%23?ref=slayer321&name=mastodon)(Click on `Customize before deploying` and provide the SMTP details that is required) to launch the app immediately in a free sandbox environment.
+All you need to join is a GitHub ID to create an account.

 If you want to follow along, I’ll walk through the steps to deploy Mastodon Server using Acorn.